pkic/pkimm/model/maturity-levels/_index.md

 ### Indicators

-- Certificate services are not consistent
+- Certificate services are not consistently managed
 - Procedures are defined and followed
-- CP and CPS partially exist
+- CP and CPS partially exist but not followed
 - Partially available resources and knowledge

 ### Associated risks